marko-bago/home-budget-app/README.md

    pip install -r requirements.txt
    ```

-5. There is a file called  `template.env` in the root directory of the project with the neccessary project config parameters.
+5. There is a file called  `template.env` in the root directory of the project with the necessary project config parameters.
 To start the project create an `.env` file using the template:

     For the `SECRET_KEY`, you can generate a secure key by running the following command in your terminal: